Arizona loses 72-64 to ASU in regular-season finale to finish Pac-12 season at 8-10

 Combined with Arizona's 95-88 loss at ASU on Jan.
 31, it also was the first time UA had lost a two-game season series to ASU in a decade.

 The loss dropped UA to 17-14 and into the No. 9 Pac-12 Tournament seed.
-The Wildcats will play in the first round on Wednesday at noon, against either USC, UCLA, Colorado or Oregon depending on how the rest of Saturday’s games play out.
+The Wildcats will play in the first round on Wednesday at noon, against No. 8 seed USC.

 ASU improved to 21-9 and 12-6 in the Pac-12, having already clinched the No. 2 seed in the Pac-12 Tournament next week.